zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure-platforms/_index.md

 Our main method of communication is Slack.

-If you need assistance with a production issue or incident, please see the section on [getting assistance][getting-assistance].
+If you need assistance with a production issue or incident, please see the section on [getting assistance](/handbook/engineering/infrastructure/getting-assistance/).

 **SaaS Platforms**